Probing topological relation between high density and low density region of 2MASS with hexagon cells: Hexagon cells

 \section{Hexagon cells}

-If we partition the 2-D space into cells with the shape of hexagon, we can get hexagonal lattice.
-Hexagonal lattice is one of the five 2D lattice types and is the only lattice which can fill the 2D space inseparably with more edges than square.
-In the natural world, honeycomb is an interesting example of hexagonal lattice.
-For bees, hexagon is the most efficient shape for the bees' living and storing of food.
-In the reality, the hexagon structure provides the maximum strength and that it is used in designing airplane wings and satellites walls.
+If we partition the 2D space into cells with the shape of a hexagon, we obtain a hexagonal lattice, which is one of the five 2D lattice types.
+Furthermore, it is the only lattice that can fill the 2D space inseparably from the edges as compared to a square lattice.
+In the natural world, a honeycomb is an interesting example of a hexagonal lattice.
+For bees, a hexagonal lattice is the most efficient structure both in which to live and for storing food.
+Hexagonal structures also provide maximum strength; hence, they are used in designing airplane wings and satellite walls.

-The reason of using hexagon cells in this paper is that we want to have the direction detection as many as possible for our unit cells.
-Hexagon cells could detect the neighbors in six directions and provide us the rich topology information, and at the same time fill in the space without overlap or missing region.
+The reason for using hexagonal cells in this paper is that we want to have as many direction detections as possible for our unit cells.
+Hexagonal cells can detect their nearest neighbors in six directions and provide rich topological information.
+Additionally, they fill in the spaces without overlapping or missing any regions.

-\subsection{filled and empty cells}
+\subsection{Filled and empty cells}

-For an application of hexagon method on galaxy distribution, similar with the definition of rhombic cell in Kiang (2003), if a hexagon cell contains no galaxies, then we call it an empty cell; otherwise, it is a filled cell.
-Automatically empty cells represent the low density region and filled cells represent the high density region.
-By this definition, we could discover if the filled and empty regions have the same morphology and give us a quantitative description of the topology.
+For an application of the hexagon method on galaxy distribution, we follow a prescription analog approach taken by Kiang(2003) for rhombic cells.
+If a hexagonal cell contains no galaxies, then we call it an empty cell; otherwise, it is a filled cell.
+Empty cells therefore represent low-density regions and filled cells represent high-density regions.
+By these definitions, we can determine if the filled and empty regions have the same morphology in relation to each other and, in addition, provide a quantitative description of their topology.

-\subsection{The number of like neighbors $n_1$}
+\subsection{The number of like neighbors $n_l$}